apptainer/singularity/libexec/python/README.md

 However, it might be the case that the user does not want this.
 For this reason, we have the environmental variable `RUNSCRIPT_COMMAND_ASIS`.
 If defined as yes/y/1/True/true, etc., then the runscript will remain as `/usr/bin/python`.

-**SINGULARITY_ROOTFS**
-This is the root file system location of the container.
-There are various checks in all calling functions so the script should never get to this point without having it defined.

 **SINGULARITY_METADATA_FOLDER**
 Goes into the variable `METADATA_BASE`, and is the directory location to write the metadata file structure.
 Specifically, this means folders for environmental variable and layers files.
 The default looks like this: